cirocosta/dagger-notes/README.md

 ## Checking what we have so far

-So, after `./hack/dev` we were left with a binary built out of our local source code, and two containers running dagger in our docker engine, but then I got rid of the old one, leaving just the one named `dagger.engine`:
+So, after `./hack/dev` we were left with a binary built out of our local source code (as well as an `engine.tar` containing the image that can be loaded into docker for running the engine), and two containers running dagger in our docker engine, but then I got rid of the old one, leaving just the one named `dagger.engine`:

 ```
         $ docker ps -a